 | Shadows of the Shroud | Psionic and Shroud-focused play. | Best for players who enjoy spiritualist, psionic, and event-heavy paths. |

-| Infernals | Volcanic/hell-world themes and crisis-style fantasy. | Review exact mechanics and balance before making a strong recommendation. |
+| Infernals | Volcanic/hell-world themes and crisis-style fantasy. | Check exact mechanics and balance before making it a priority buy. |

-| Expansion pass | Players planning to use most Season 09 content. | Compare pass price, individual prices, and subscription access at publication time. |
+| Expansion pass | Players planning to use most Season 09 content. | Compare pass price, individual prices, and subscription access before buying. |

 What Not to Buy First